 Cycling

-You can hire cycles in Caernarfon at Beics Menai.
+You can hire cycles in Caernarfon at Beics Antur.

 Caernarfon’s a good place to start cycling from as part of the old railway line from Bangor to Afon Wen is now a cycle path.
 You can cycle south to Bryncir (12 miles) and possibly continue to Criccieth to see the castle and the coast.
 Or you could pedal along the Menai Strait then along quiet country lanes to the beach at Dinas Dinlle.